clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 \action Listen to track 21 from the Vol. 8: Europe CD.
 \end{itemize}

-This song has a clear metrical hierarchy: you can group the isochronous pulses in groups of fou, where the first one sounds somehow more strong (try counting along by counting one-two-three-four one-two-three-four, etc. along with the isochronous pulse).
+This song has a clear metrical hierarchy: you can group the isochronous pulses in groups of four, where the first one sounds somehow more strong (try counting along by counting one-two-three-four one-two-three-four, etc. along with the isochronous pulse).

 \begin{itemize}
 \action Listen to track 17 (Canto a lo peuta) from the Vol. 2: South America CD.
 \end{itemize}

 Although there clearly is an isochronous beat, this song lacks metrical structure; there seems to be no coherent shorter or faster pulse that you can count or clap along with.

+\begin{itemize}
+\askstar Draw a little diagram to illustrate the concept of (a) metrical hierarchy.
+\end{itemize}

 ## Discrete pitches